outerbounds/asset-factory-tmls/photo-tagger/README.md

 python evalsflow.py  --environment=fast-bakery run                      # refresh dashboard
 ```

-All of the above can be executed on Outerbounds with `--environment=fast-bakery argo-workflows create` – see inline decorators for resource hints.
+All the above can be deployed on Outerbounds with `--environment=fast-bakery argo-workflows create`.

 ---